ibnusyuhadap3/slim-lite-configuration/README.md

   dbname: exampleapp
 ```

 In design, all items of configuration will be placed in Slim settings and Slim Lite Configuration container.
-So, when we want to all items we can do with two possible ways in a route
+So, when we want to get all items of configuration we can do with two possible ways in a route

 ```
 $settings = $this->settings;